envycontent/haiku-user-manual/_build/html/_sources/content/Create_a_Form.txt

 This provides you with an overview of how to create a form.

 See also:

-Form Data
-Add a Field to a Form
-Change the Order of Fields
-Edit a Form Thank You Page.
+Form Data, Add a Field to a Form, Change the Order of Fields, Edit a Form Thank You Page.

 Forms library
 -------------------------------------------------------------------------------------------